Historical fiction novel, by Dimitris Apergis. Exclusively at the blog of OKYPUS in 36 weekly episodes, in English and Greek languages.

 I looked at the blood and then I looked at Senterdu's ghosts and I wondered if those images would ever appear in the presence of another person instead of mine.
 Since no villager ever mentioned a testimony regarding ghosts, I realised that it was only me who had the privilege of their companionship.
 So apart from the companionship I was given at nights, I now enjoyed companionship during the day too.
 And Senterdu's nights and days were now bewitched by the sweet sanctity of a higher conception, a divine hypostasis that was until then unthinkable in my own senses.

 Oh yes, I was happy!
 Why was I happy?
-There, in Senterdu's wild vegetation, I had achieved a sacred alliance with nature itself and its magic paradoxes.
-And this is not an achievement succeeded by many people.
+There, in Senterdu's wild vegetation -in that dishevelled cluster of trees and moss and weeds- I had achieved a sacred alliance with nature itself and its magic paradoxes.
+And this is not an achievement savoured by many people.

 Yes, I was really happy ...